hcyogeesh/originalPython/Miscellaneous/incompleteFilesInfos.md

 25. E = 436 - Solve the binary number thing.
 26. E = 437 - But understand the logic, because it was solved by my subconscious brain.
 27. E = 438 - Solve the given problem, efficiently.
+28. E = 445 - Find the Odd Integer[E].py (Should do it as soon as possible, reason it is almost done, you know.)
+29.